-A few weeks after we started working together, our client decide they wanted to use an employer attractiveness survey to get to the heart of why people joined and stayed working at their organization.
+A few weeks after we started working together, our client wanted to use an employer attractiveness survey to get to the heart of why people join and stay working at their organization.
 Specifically, they wanted to use the employer attractiveness survey to:

 - identify what was holding them back from attracting even more of the people they wanted to hire most.